MortonWang/captcha_recognition/README.md

 # **Model**

-We provide two trained model under `./model`,you can run **model_test.py** to load and obtain the accuracy of the appointed data without training.
+We provide two trained models under `./model`,you can run **model_test.py** to load and obtain the accuracy of the appointed data without training.

 # **Requirements**
-Python:2.7
+* Python:2.7
-Torch:1.0.1
+* Torch:1.0.1
-captcha:0.3
+* captcha:0.3

 # **Acknowledgement**
 This repo is modified from [pytorch-captcha-recognition](https://github.com/dee1024/pytorch-captcha-recognition)